List of television shows notable for negative reception: Animated shows

-The Fox series was generally panned by critics and was cancelled after 7 episodes.
-Chris Swanson of WhatCulture gave the first episode a rating of 0.5 out of 5, stating he was "seriously disappointed" by the episode.
+The Fox series was generally panned by critics and was canceled after 7 episodes.
+Chris Swanson of WhatCulture gave the first episode a rating of 0.5 out of 5, stating that he was "seriously disappointed" by the episode.
 Robert Bianco of USA Today also gave the episode a negative review, calling it "nasty and brutish", and "rarely funny".
 Metacritic has an overall review of 40% for the show.